-- Vegetative materials that meet the minimum vegetative screening requirements for a Type D_bufferplanting yard; - b.
-An earthen berm that is at least two (2) feet in height, covered with grass, and planted with other landscaping material(s) consistent with the function of and requirements for a Type D buffer_planting yard is provided however, that a berm shall not be used if it will replace existing trees of six (6) inches in caliper or more; - c.
-An opaque fence constructed of treated or rot-resistant wood or a plastic or vinyl fence designed to look like an opaque wooden fence, of a minimum height necessary to fully-screen the object being screened; or -
+- a.
+Vegetative materials that meet the minimum vegetative screening requirements for a Type D planting yard; - b.
+An earthen berm that is at least two (2) feet in height, covered with grass, and planted with other landscaping material(s) consistent with the function of and requirements for a Type D planting yard is provided; however, that a berm shall not be used if it will replace existing trees of six (6) inches in caliper or more; - c.
+An opaque fence constructed of treated or rot-resistant wood or a plastic or vinyl fence designed to look like an opaque wooden fence, of a minimum height necessary to fully-screen the object being screened; -

-Amend Section 6.2.G.2.b.(3) & 6.2.H.2.a. to correct grammar (case sensitive) for Landscaping, Buffer & Screening Requirements cost to comply with the approved landscaping plan.
-In no instance shall the surety be for a period greater than one hundred eighty (180) days.
-A Temporary Certificate of Occupancy may be issued but a final Certificate of Occupancy shall not be issued until the planting area(s) have been completed and approved.
+Amend Section 6.2.G.2.b.(3) & 6.2.H.2.a. to correct grammar (case sensitive) for Landscaping, Buffer & Screening Requirements

-2.G.2.b.(3) Weather conditions...Director.
+2.G.2.b.(3)Weather conditions...Director.

-The developer shall submit a copy of a signed contract for installation of the required planting areas and may be required to post a surety (see Section 8.09 - Performance Guarantees) equal to Θ_0 ne H^h_hundred \mp_k wenty-Ffive Ppercent (125%) of the contract a.
-For lots less than one hundred (100) feet and greater than eighty (80) feet in width where Type D pelanting ¥yards are required, one (1) Type D planting yard may be eliminated from the landscaping plan if the Planning & Development Director finds that strict application of the requirements of this Section prevents reasonable use of the property.
+The developer shall submit a copy of a signed contract for installation of the required planting areas and may be required to post a surety (see Section 8.09 - Performance a.
+For lots less than one hundred (100) feet and greater than eighty (80) feet in width where Type D planting yards are required, one (1) Type D planting yard may be eliminated from the landscaping plan if the Planning & Development Director finds that strict application of the requirements of this Section prevents reasonable use of the property.
 However, the plantings required for this yard shall be installed in remaining planting yards.